Digital Monster: Digimon X

 In March 2019, Bandai released Digimon X, an updated version of the original Digimon virtual pet that combines features of the 20th anniversary release and the Pendulum X series.
 This new version features RPG-like gameplay that allows Digimon to earn experience points and level up through battles.
 The English language release was in October 2021 and is available in 2 versions with 2 colors each.

-In November 16 2019, Bandai released Digimon X Version 2 in Japan, an version of Digimon X with new roster featuring Seven Great Demon Lords Digimon.
+On November 16, 2019, Bandai released Digimon X Version 2 in Japan, a version of Digimon X with new roster featuring Seven Great Demon Lords Digimon.
 The English language release was in March 2022 and is available in 2 versions with 2 colors each.
 When English language Digimon X Version 2 released there was a programming glitch that resulted in the incorrect Digimon Characters appearing, causing Bandai America to recall the products.

 In March 2020, Bandai released Digimon X Version 3 in Japan.
-Digimon X Version 3 is the final device of Digimon X series featuring 13 Holy Knight Digimon and their final battle againts Seven Great Demon Lords Digimon.
+Digimon X Version 3 featuring 13 Holy Knight Digimon and their final battle against Seven Great Demon Lords Digimon.
 The devices remain exclusives for Japanese region.

+In 2023, Bandai America launched four new color variations of the Digimon X virtual pet devices.
+These include translucent red and gold, translucent purple and silver, metallic gray and gold, and metallic navy and silver.
+The updated devices feature the Dice Roll Attack, Quest Mode, and various evolution paths, allowing users to train and battle their digital companions.
+The new Digimon X units are available at major retailers like GameStop, Amazon, and Entertainment Earth.